Terra Cotta

 Meh – a wood with a woody scent.

-Moonblossom – white flower that only grows at night
+Moonblossom – a delicate white flower that only grows at night.

-Onion, the Big Ladle.
-Sprout, the Little spoon
+Some constellations: Onion, the Big Ladle.
+Sprout, the Little spoon.

 Séance

 The Séantists of Terra Cotta are few and far between.
-The spend their time with things like how beetles work and what are stars made of.
-People already knew what stars were made of (the gods) and so it was a difficult career to pursue.
+The spend their time with important questions like how do beetles work, and what are stars made of.
+People already know what stars are made of (the gods) and so it is a difficult career to get a PhD in.

 Wonton Physiks is the physiks of small things.
+The movement of small things can be extrapolated by studying the movement of dumplings in a soup.
 There are three types of partikles, namely moo-ons, bosoms (pairs of particles), and Liptons (particles that exist in tea space).

 The Gods

-Ah.
-When Ugh the Caveman walked out and became aware of the big burny thing in the sky, it is rumoured he gave it a name.
+When Ugh the Caveman walked out from the great cave and became aware of the big burny thing in the sky, it is rumoured he uttered the first word, the name of the sungod, followed by several expletives about sunburn.

 Al Lark – Jade Feast form of Ah.
 Al Lark is said to have golden feathers and soft slippers and a temper.

 Ma.
 Ah's mother, the moon.
-Responsible for oceans, seas, lakes, and private swimming pools and jacuzzis.
+Responsible for oceans, seas, lakes, and private swimming pools and the layer of grime at the bottom of a jacuzzi.

 Fryggit – The Morning Star.
-Frygg is so filled with love that her cup runneth over, so to speak.
-Generally is the first out of bed in the morning which annoys the other gods who like to sleep in.
+Frygg is so filled with love that her cup runneth over whenever anyone gives her attention.
+Generally she is the first out of bed in the morning which annoys the other gods who like to sleep in.

 Mike, the Messenger.
 Comes and goes.